Critical Procedure - Synchronised cardioversion

 - if there is time and the patient can comprehend, explain to

 the patient what you propose to do and get consent

 - explain to the team what you are going to do

-- sedation and analgesia are necessary if the patient is awake, depending on the urgency of the situation (a small dose of midazolam and fentanyl is usually adequate)
+- sedation is necessary if the patient is awake, depending on the urgency of the situation

 - select 'Sync' on the monitor and ensure it is marking the R waves (this is to avoid delivering a shock on the T wave which can precipitate VF)